avipars/DB-Mini-Project/Stage4/README.md

 VALUES (97, 'Sonya West', 'Archivist', 20, 67252, '2025-01-26', 'Burial', 'Paper', 'Federal hundred sure country.', 99999);
 ```

-Query 8: Update the disposal method of the book with the title contains the words 'floor plan' to 'Recycling' in the Disposal table (query fails due to view using joins)
+Query 8: Update the disposal method of the book with the title contains the words 'floor plan' to 'Recycling' (from 'Burial') in the Disposal table (query fails due to view using joins)

 ```sql
 UPDATE Disposed_Books_Employees